ScooloV/bbpedia/docs/core_rules.md

 the following information in the appropriate sections of their Game Record sheet so that it can be passed on to the league commissioner:

-« The result of the game (win, lose or draw).
+* The result of the game (win, lose or draw).
-« How many touchdowns were scored (by each team).
+* How many touchdowns were scored (by each team).
-« How many Casualties were caused (counting only those
+* How many Casualties were caused (counting only those

 that generate SPP, as described in Step 3).

-« How many League points were earned (see page 98).
+* How many League points were earned (see page 98).

-« Finally, any players that suffered a DEAD result on the Casualty table during this game are deleted from your Team Draft list (see page 60).
+* finaly, any players that suffered a DEAD result on the Casualty table during this game are deleted from your Team Draft list (see page 60).

 WINNINGS